AAM77/AAM_ETM/README.md

 # AAM Event Task Manager (AAM ETM)

-## [ NOTE ]: I will be returning to this app to clean up the code and add more features as soon as I finish the Flatiron School curriculum.
+## [ NOTE ]: I will return to this app to clean up the code and add more features as soon as I finish the Flatiron School curriculum.

 ## Background